recogito/recogito-studio-sdk/README.md

 ### Step 6: Create a UI Extension

-Next we’ll add a __React component__ that displays a "Hello World" message in the annotation editor.
+Next we'll add a __React component__ that displays a "Hello World" message in the annotation editor.
 Create a new file `HelloWorldMessage.tsx` inside the `src` directory:

 ```tsx
 export const HelloWorldMessage = () => {